1956 Summer Olympics: Olympic torch relay

 The Olympic flame was relayed to Melbourne after being lit at Olympia on 2 November 1956.

 Greek runners took the flame from Olympia to Athens.

-The flame was transferred to a miner's lamp, then flown by a Qantas Super Constellation aircraft, "Southern Horizon" to Darwin, Northern Territory.
+The flame was then transferred to a miner's lamp, flown by a Qantas Super Constellation aircraft, "Southern Horizon" to Darwin, Northern Territory.

-A Royal Australian Air Force English Electric Canberra jet bomber transported the flame to Cairns, Queensland, where it arrived on 9 November 1956.

-The Mayor of Cairns, Alderman W.J.
-Fulton, lit the first torch.

-The torch design was identical to the one used for the 1948 London Games (except for the engraved city name and year).
+A Royal Australian Air Force English Electric Canberra jet bomber transported the flame to Cairns, Queensland, where it arrived on 9 November 1956 and the Mayor of Cairns, Alderman W.J.
+Fulton, lit the first torch with the torch design was identical to the one used for the 1948 London Games (except for the engraved city name and year).

 The first runner was Con Verevis, a local man of Greek parentage.
 The flame was relayed down the east coast of Australia using die cast aluminium torches weighing about 3 pounds (1.8 kg).

-The flame arrived in Melbourne on 22 November 1956, the day of the opening ceremony.

-The flame was lit at the Olympic stadium by Ron Clarke, who accidentally burned his arm in the process.
+The flame arrived in Melbourne on 22 November 1956, the day of the opening ceremony and The flame was lit at the Olympic stadium by Ron Clarke, who accidentally burned his arm in the process.

 While the Olympic flame was being carried to Sydney, an Australian veterinary student named Barry Larkin carried a fake Olympic Flame and fooled the mayor of Sydney.

+Olympic Arts Festival

+The Melbourne Olympic Arts Festival was an arts festival held in conjunction with the Olympics.

 Television

 The Olympics were first televised during the 1936 games to a domestic audience in Berlin.
-The 1956 Winter Olympics in Cortina d'Ampezzo were broadcast internationally with the organising committee giving the television rights for free.
+The 1956 Winter Olympics in Cortina d'Ampezzo were broadcast internationally with the organising committee giving the television rights gratis.
 While there was much interest in the games overseas, no international television or newsreel rights were awarded, as the Melbourne organising committee requested licensing payments for the broadcasting rights.
-However, domestic rights to the games were hastily agreed by the three Melbourne stations at the time, GTV9, HSV7 and ABV2, only a week before the opening ceremony.
+However, domestic rights to the games were hastily agreed by the then three Melbourne stations, GTV9, HSV7 and ABV2, only a week before the opening ceremony.
 The three Sydney stations, TCN9, ATN7 and ABN2, syndicated the Melbourne coverage.
-With television in Australia having its beginnings in September 1956, for many Australians, their first glimpse of television was Olympic broadcasts.
-As only around five thousand televisions had been sold by the time of the Games, the Australian audience largely watched the games at community halls and at Ampol petrol stations.
+Television in Australia was new having its beginnings in September 1956, so for many Australians, their first glimpse of television was Olympic broadcasts.
+Around five thousand television sets were in Australia by the time of the Games, so the domestic audience largely watched the games at community halls and at Ampol petrol stations.